marionpobelle/TP-VR/README.md

 # TP - VR
 ## Summary

-A VR spider-man like race game, result of a 3 days workshop with the objective to create a VR interactive experience.
+A VR spider-man like racing game, result of a 3 days workshop with the objective to create a VR interactive experience.
+Players can shoot webs from both hands, hold on to scenery and swing through the city to get around.

 ## Development